 How to Make Homemade Tomato Soup with Fresh Tomatoes

 Full details are in the recipe card below, but here are the basics:

-- Cut washed Roma tomatoes in half and scoop out membrane/seeds.
-I like to remove the membranes/seeds (as it creates a smoother texture in the tomato soup).
+- Cut washed Roma tomatoes in half and scoop out the membrane & seeds.
+I like to remove the membrane & seeds (as it creates a smoother texture in the tomato soup).
 However, you can leave in if you like.
 You will yield a little more soup if you do.
-And, if you do decide to leave those membranes/seeds in there while roasting, you can strain the soup after it’s cooked if you wish to create a smoother consistency.
+And, if you do decide to leave those membrane & seeds in there while roasting, you can strain the soup after it’s cooked if you wish to create a smoother consistency.
 It’s just a matter of preference.